 I don’t have all the answers.
 I won’t claim to.
 I’m not a mental health expert (see my disclaimer).
-But I’ve been learning as I go with the help of my therapist, Ellen, and my DBT group.
-The support of my husband, Brian.
-And the motivation I get from raising my son, Bobby.
+But I’ve been learning as I go with the help of my therapist and DBT skills, the support of my family & friends and the motivation I get from raising my son, Bobby.
 Everything I have learned & experienced and everything I am learning & experiencing is being documented on this BPD blog.

 Post Categories & Topics